tsgates/arch-wiki-markdown/wiki/Mkinitcpio.md

 to use persistent block device naming to ensure that the right devices are mounted.

+Note:PS/2 keyboard users: In order to get keyboard input during early init, if you don't have it already, add the keyboard hook to the HOOKS.
+On some motherboards (mostly ancient ones, but also a few new ones), the i8042 controller cannot be automatically detected.
+It's rare, but some people will surely be without keyboard.
+You can detect this situation in advance.
+If you have a PS/2 port and get
+i8042: PNP: No PS/2 controller found.
+Probing ports directly message, add atkbd to the MODULES.

  Users can modify six variables within the configuration file:

  MODULES
     Kernel modules to be loaded before any boot hooks are run.
  BINARIES
     Additional binaries to be included in the initramfs image.
  FILES
     Additional files to be included in the initramfs image.
  HOOKS
     Hooks are scripts that execute in the initial ramdisk.
  COMPRESSION
     Used to compress the initramfs image.
  COMPRESSION_OPTIONS
     Command line options to pass to the COMPRESSION program.

 > MODULES